dmauro/node-jade-compress/README.md

         bar/baz.js
 ```
 (There is also a :compress_js_async filter which will load all of your scripts asynchronously and in
 the correct order.
-If you use this in development though, it will concat and uglify all of your JS.)
+If you use this in development though, it will concat and uglify all of your JS,
+so I recommend developing with :compress_js and then moving to :compress_js_async until I get this
+worked out a little better.)

 ### In your app: ###
 ```CoffeeScript